-What a Lark!
-Distillery Business Born
+What a Lark: Distillery Born

 She tells the tale of how the idea for making whisky (legally) in Tasmania came to fruition after a 150-year hiatus.
 Her father Bill caught some fish in the Central Highlands one day, celebrating with a Scotch.
-Musing over the fact that whisky wasn’t made in Tasmania (and to cut a delightful story short) from there it was a matter of… why don’t we make whisky?
-Wife Lyn concurred, and the rest is history!
+Musing over the fact that whisky wasn’t made in Tasmania (and to cut a delightful story short) from there it was a matter of: why don’t we make whisky?
+Wife Lyn concurred, and the rest is history.

-Lark Distillery Cellar Door & Whisky Bar, Hobart Docks
+Lark Distillery Cellar Door

 For the adamant non-drinkers, the Hobart waterfront location is still a nice place to enjoy a coffee or a meal.
 Friday evening patrons are treated to sessions of free live music by house band Coyote Serenade.
-With a name like that, you wouldn’t be surprised to learn they play a mix of blues, country and folk music and use instruments including a ukulele and a squeeze box!
+With a name like that, you wouldn’t be surprised to learn they play a mix of blues, country and folk music and use instruments including a ukulele and a squeeze box.

 Serious enthusiasts can book longer tours, lasting from one to four days.
 These adventures include discovering the secret art of whisky making with the distiller; and digging your own blocks of peat from the Lark Distillery lease-hold.
 Such a unique experience; now added to the definite must list of things to do in Tasmania.

 For followers of Junior MasterChef, the contestant from Tasmania is Kristy’s younger brother, Jack Lark.
-She couldn’t be persuaded to give us an exclusive inside scoop on the result, other than to say the family were very proud of him.
+She couldn’t be persuaded to give us an exclusive inside scoop on the result, other than to say the family was very proud of him.
 And so they should be, he’s been doing a fine job.
 Maybe the head chef for another Lark Distillery future development.